Alfred Teitel

 Alfred Bernard Teitel (1900–1980) was a Romanian pharmacologist.

 He was posthumously elected a member of the Romanian Academy in 2006.

-Born on January 25, 1900, in Bukovina, into a Jewish family, Alfred Bernard Teitel became an pharmacist.
+Born on January 25, 1900, in Bukovina, into a Jewish family, Alfred Bernard Teitel became a pharmacist.
 He obtained his medical degree from Charles University in Prague in 1926 and then worked at the University of Bucharest as an assistant professor of pharmacology.